LISTEN TO WHAT YOUR CHILD SAYS TO HIMSELF

 Do you want to know what your child is thinking?

 Sit and observe your child while he is playing or engaging with any materials and you will notice that he will often mutter and talk to himself.
 These monologues are called private speech and peak during the pre-school years.
-The children uses it to guide his own thoughts and processes.
+A child uses private speech to guide his own thoughts and processes.
 Child development theorist Vygotsky believed that children use this dialogue for self-regulation and for directing their thought processes and behavior during cognitively demanding activities.
 Eventually, private speech is internalized to form inner verbal thought.

 early childhood education.
 Washington, DC: National Association of